boo1ean/nftbarter.place/readme.md

 ### Stage 1

 - Open offers support (you may not specify counterparty address, anyone with assets can accept an offer)
+- Support for Ethereum, Fantom, Optimism, Arbitrum

+### Stage 2

+- NFT Marketplace
+- NFT Marketplace barter offers

+### Stage 3

+- Audits
-- Issue ERC20 token representing a share in platform revenue (separate token for every supported chain)
+- Issue ERC20 Governance token representing a share in platform revenue (separate token for every supported chain)
 - Sell 60% of token supply as open barter offers to the community (fund development)
 - Revenue sharing to token holders (% of supply you own = % of platform revenue you get)

-### Stage 2
+### Stage 4

 - Become DAO
-- ERC20 Token becomes governance token
 - All further development will be defined by DAO (may DEX, etc.)